 Dental glue is basically a slang term for over-the-counter dental cement.

-These dental cements are not advertised as long-term solutions.
+These types of dental cement are not advertised as long-term solutions.
 However, they are pretty effective at temporary fixes for chipped teeth, broken crowns, or damaged veneers.

 If you are intent on doing it yourself though, please at least use a product certified for oral care.